sivareddyit/qubership-envgene/docs/envgene-objects.md

               - ALL
 ```

-The file name of the ParameterSet must match the value of the `name` attribute.
+The filename of the ParameterSet must match the value of the `name` attribute.
 The ParameterSet name must be unique within the template repository.
 This is validated during processing; if the validation fails, the operation will stop with an error.

 The Parameter Set schema in the template repository is identical to the Parameter Sets in the [Instance repository](#parameterset-in-instance-repository).